Excel VBA Security Software – VbaCompiler for Excel

 VBA Compiler for Excel converts the VBA code of your Microsoft Excel workbooks and Excel add-ins into the binary code of a native Windows DLL file.
 After compilation your VBA code cannot be copied or recovered, which grants it the highest level of protection from any kind of attempt to steal it.
-VBA Compiler is the best alternative to the common VBA code protection approaches, such as VBA code obfuscation or original Microsoft Excel VBA project password protection.
+VBA Compiler is the best alternative to the common VBA code security approaches, such as VBA code obfuscation or original Microsoft Excel VBA project password protection.
 The workbook or Excel add-in file that has been compiled by VBA Compiler keeps its original file extension and behaves the same way as the original file did before the compilation.

 Main benefits of the VBA Compiler usage